 Tyler was devastated, but his nightmare was far from over.
 The trial court later awarded attorney fees against Tyler, apparently accepting the argument from Kaitlyn's attorney that Tyler put Kaitlyn to unnecessary trouble and expense by asking the trial court to do its legal duty and give joint physical custody due consideration.

-Tyler appeals this result, contending that the trial court violated Georgia law by finding him to be a fit and proper parent, yet failing to give his request for joint physical custody the due consideration that Georgia law requires under these circumstances.
-Tyler also appeals the trial court's refusal to allow him overnight visitations with Carson, contending that there was no evidence to support this limitation.
+Tyler appealed this result, contending that the trial court violated Georgia law by finding him to be a fit and proper parent, yet failing to give his request for joint physical custody the due consideration that Georgia law requires under these circumstances.
+Tyler also appealed the trial court's refusal to allow him overnight visitations with Carson, contending that there was no evidence to support this limitation.

-Finally, Tyler contends that the trial court violated Georgia's statutory law, which forbids trial courts from favoring custody in the father or the mother, as well as Georgia's express state policy concerning the sharing of parental rights and responsibilities following parents' separation.
-Tyler argues that his fundamental, constitutionally protected parental rights were violated under both the Georgia and United States Constitutions.
+Finally, Tyler contended that the trial court violated Georgia's statutory law, which forbids trial courts from favoring custody in the father or the mother, as well as Georgia's express state policy concerning the sharing of parental rights and responsibilities following parents' separation.
+Tyler argued that his fundamental, constitutionally protected parental rights were violated under both the Georgia and United States Constitutions.

-The entire record and Tyler's Brief to the Court of Appeals of Georgia are provided below.
-We will post updates on this very important case as soon as they become available.
+The entire record and Tyler's briefs to the Court of Appeals of Georgia for his first appeal are provided below.

 This website is for informational purposes only.
 Using this site or communicating with The Law Offices of Woodrow Wilson Ware, LLC through this site does not form an attorney/client relationship.
 This site is legal advertising.